40,000 maquiladora job openings in Tijuana

-“There are several factors, but we have a high rate of turn over,” Valenzuela said.
+“There are several factors, but we have a high rate of turnover,” Contreras Valenzuela said.
 “We also have a problem with infrastructure, available housing and its high price.”

 Others have said the high number of openings is due to low wages, bad working conditions and long hours.